squarism/squarism.github.io/_posts/2013-09-13-dry-methods-with-ruby-blocks.markdown

 ]
 {% endhighlight %}

-<p>Now when working with these people, we probably could get away with doing something like this for a while:</p>
+Now when working with these people, we probably could get away with doing something like this for a while:

 {% highlight ruby %}
 # find all admins